Rigid Group Actions on Complex Tori are Projective (after Ekedahl): Rigid actions on rational Hodge structures

 This shows the statement.

 \end{proof}

 We have more generally:

-\begin{prop} Let $\sA$ be a semisimple $\QQ$-algebra of finite dimension, and let $(V, \sA, r)$ be an action on a rational Hodge structure $V$, Then $r$ is of rigid-type if and only if $(V, Z(\sA), r')$ is of CM-type; here $Z(\sA)$ is the centre of $\sA$ and $r'$ is the restriction of $r$. \end{prop}
+\begin{prop} Let $\sA$ be a semisimple $\QQ$-algebra of finite dimension, and let $(V, \sA, r)$ be an action on a rational Hodge structure $V$, Then $r$ is rigid if and only if $(V, Z(\sA), r')$ is rigid; here $Z(\sA)$ is the centre of $\sA$ and $r'$ is the restriction of $r$. \end{prop}

 \Proof More generally, if $M, N$ are $\sA \otimes \CC$-modules, then we claim that

 By bilinearity of both sides, and by semisimplicity (each module splits as a direct sum of irreducibles) we can assume that $M,N$ are simple modules and that $\sA$ is a simple algebra.